Gamocosm/gamocosm-minecraft-flavours/README.md

-# Gamocosm Minecraft Favours
+# Gamocosm Minecraft Flavours
 Official setup scripts used by Gamocosm for different flavours of Minecraft servers.
-After creating a script here, add a corresponding entry to Gamocosm.
+Read this [wiki page][1] for instructions on adding support for new flavours.

 ## Conventions
 - the Minecraft folder is `/home/mcuser/minecraft/`